 Species: Leptailurus serval (Serval)

-Historically up to eighteen subspecies of serval have been described, however the latest taxonomic revision proposes only three subspecies, pending further research:
+Historically up to eighteen subspecies of Serval have been described, however the last Felidae taxonomic revision in 2017 proposed only three subspecies, pending further research:

 1. Leptailurus serval serval - Southern Africa

 2. Leptailurus serval constantina - West and Central Africa